ermioniFoti/Generative-AI/README.md

 Due to the lack of the original assignment documentation, this repository focuses on the core architectural implementation and the training pipeline.

----

-**Developed for the School of Electrical and Computer Engineering, Technical University of Crete.**